chaosnative/chaosctl/Usage_interactive.md

     </tr>
     <tr>
         <td>Enter the namespace:</td>
         <td>You can either enter an existing namespace or enter a new namespace.
-In cases where the namespace does not exist, litmusctl creates it for you</td>
+In cases where the namespace does not exist, chaosctl creates it for you</td>
     </tr>
     <tr>
         <td>Enter service account:</td>